-A new drug based on a genetically modified herpes virus has been used to successfully treat patients with aggressive cases of skin cancerâ€"and it’s hoped it could be used to treat other forms of cancer, too.
+A new drug based on a genetically modified herpes virus has been used to successfully treat patients with aggressive cases of skin cancerâ"and itâs hoped it could be used to treat other forms of cancer, too.

-In a phase-three trialâ€"the final stage of testing for drugs on large groups of patientsâ€"the technique, known as T-VEC, has been show to work.
-Working with 400 patients with “aggressive” cases of skin cancer, researchers injected the virus into the site of the skin cancer.
-They’ve shown that 25 percent responded to the treatment and 10 percent showed no signs of remaining cancer.
+The new treatment uses a form of the herpes virus which is modified so that it doesnât produce the protein which allows it to attack healthy cells.
+But cancer cells produce their own version of the same protein, so when the two combine the herpes virus can infect the cancerous cells.
+From there, the herpes virus multiplies inside the cancer cellsâ"until they eventually burst open, spilling the virus into the surroundings, allowing the effect to bring about a second wave of cancer killing.
+And so the process continues.In a phase-three trialâ"the final stage of testing for drugs on large groups of patientsâ"the technique, known as T-VEC, has been show to work.
+Working with 400 patients with âaggressiveâ cases of skin cancer, researchers injected the virus into the site of the skin cancer.
+Theyâve shown that 25 percent responded to the treatment and 10 percent showed no signs of remaining cancer.
 Across all the participants, those treated with T-VEC lived an average of 41 months; those in a control arm lived just 21.5 months.
 The results, published in the Journal of Clinical Oncology, are the first time this kind of virus therapy has been shown to help treat cancer in a phase-three trial.

 Advertisement